Sapphire Energy

-Sapphire Energy was a San Diego-based American energy company that aimed to produce crude oil with algae.
+Sapphire Energy was a San Diego–based American energy company that aimed to produce crude oil with algae.

 History

 Sapphire Energy was founded in 2007.

 As of February 2014, Sapphire Energy employed over 150 employees.
-The company is headquartered in San Diego, Calif., and has an engineering office in Orange County, Calif. and a Research and Development facility in Las Cruces, NM.
+The company is headquartered in San Diego, Calif., and has an engineering office in Orange County, Calif. and a Research and Development facility in Las Cruces, New Mexico.
 In addition, the company's Green Crude Farm, the world's first commercial demonstration algae-to-energy facility (also known as the Integrated Algal BioRefinery or IABR), for which construction began in June 2011, is now operating in Luna County, near Columbus, New Mexico.
 Sapphire's Green Crude Farm integrates the entire value chain of algae-based fuel, from cultivation, to harvest, to conversion of ready-to-refine Green Crude, representing the convergence of biotechnology, agriculture, and energy.
 The Farm is now producing barrels of crude oil year-round, and the company expects to be producing 100 barrels of Green Crude per day in 2015, and at commercial scale production in 2018.